famoseagle/sweatshop/README.markdown

 ## Running the queue

-SweatShop has been tested with Kestrel.
+SweatShop has been tested with Kestrel, but it will also work with Starling.
 You can install and start kestrel following the instructions here:

 http://github.com/robey/kestrel/tree/master